top of page

 • The Failure: Eventually, the smoke gets so thick that the driver can’t see, he can’t breathe, and the machinery starts to seize up.
 Your muscles "fail" not because you’re out of coal, but because the engine room is too choked with smoke to keep the fire going.

-When we train for muscle size (8–12 reps), we aren't waiting for the guy to get back from the storage shed with the "clean" coal because we aren't doing maximum effort work.
-We are doing strong sustained efforts, We then take a small rest while we wait for the Cleanup Crew to clear just enough smoke out of the cabin so the driver can see the controls again.
+This is the secret to Hypertrophy and the Repeated Effort Method.
+When we train for muscle size (8–12 reps), we aren't waiting for the guy to get back from the storage shed with the "clean" coal.
+We are simply waiting for the Cleanup Crew to clear just enough smoke out of the cabin so the driver can see the controls again.

 • The Goal: You aren't resting to feel 100% fresh.
 You are resting just long enough (60–90 seconds) to clear the acidic "haze" (Hydrogen ions) so you can keep the train rolling at a decent pace.